 - A deep set of practices, including both those somewhat unique to Amplio while being able to include any good practices from other sources.
 The practices are available when needed to avoid overloading teams.
 We have found some of these practices to be essential but not present in any of the popular frameworks.
 The most important of these is the Minimum Business Increment which can go a long way toward alleviating product management challenges.

 - A straightforward way to deal with complexity and Black Swan Events.
-Its value stream impedance scorecard, based on Goldratt’s Inherent Simplicity, is a very effective tool to see the cause and effect present and explore other factors that are not easily seen.
+Its factors for effective value streams, based on Goldratt’s Inherent Simplicity, is a very effective tool to see the cause and effect present and explore other factors that are not easily seen.

 - A set of virtual collaboration tools to support participants back in their workplace.